 In an era where technology can enhance or infringe upon your daily life, big data is a hot topic.
-Whatever side you agree with personally, businesses use big data and business analytics to facilitate more successful outcomes for their companies, and to keep up with the global marketplace.
+Whatever side you agree with personally, businesses use big data sources, statistical methods and business analytics to facilitate more successful outcomes for their companies, and to keep up with the global marketplace.

 Business Analytics vs. Business Intelligence

 - BA uses optimization techniques and predictive modeling to identify and study trends or predictive patterns in historical data.
 The results are then used by the business to develop strategies and for better decision making.

 - BI uses industry information and big data to answer the question of what happened while BA focuses on the 'why' and uses trends to gain insight into expectations for the future.

 BA and BI work together to create more robust reporting and data management.
 Both are used for strategic planning purposes.

 Business analytics utilizes statistical analysis and data mining techniques to manage data warehouses.
 Examples of BA techniques include regression analysis, time series forecasting, conjoint and cluster analysis.